 To download and install Java on Windows, MacOS or Ubuntu, follow these steps:

-- Allocate 400 megs of hard drive space for the Java download and install
+- Allocate 400 MB of hard drive space for the Java download and installation.

-- Decide between a JDK or JRE install
+- Decide between a JDK or JRE installation.

 The easiest way to get Java installed for most users?
 Just download and install the latest version of the Java Development Kit (JDK) from Eclipse called Adoptium.
-It comes with everything a casual user and even a Java developer will need.
+It comes with everything a casual user and even a Java developer needs.

 What do I need to install Java?

-All you need to install Java is a network connection so you can download the JDK, and about 300 megs of download space to store the setup files and perform the installation.
+All you need to install Java is a network connection so you can download the JDK, and about 300 MB of download space to store the setup files and perform the installation.

-The hardware requirements to run Windows 11, Ubuntu or a MacBook all far exceed the CPU and memory requirements a Java Runtime Environment (JRE) needs.
+The hardware requirements to run Windows 11, Ubuntu or a MacBook all far exceed the Java Runtime Environment’s (JRE) CPU and memory requirements.
 So as long as you’ve got a computer that can host a modern operating system (OS), you’re ready to install Java on your computer